MatthiasScholzTW/demo_consul_service_mesh/README.md

 ## Questions

-### Why are there two sidecars: sidecar-socat and sidecar-web?
+### Why are there two sidecars?

+The upstream services are the ones that consume the downstream service.

-1. _sidecar-socat_ represents the upstream service
+1. _sidecar: upstream_ represents the upstream service - it receives requests and response to them.
-1. _sidecar-web_ simulates a dependent downstream service using `nc`.
+1. _sidecar: downstream_ simulates a dependent downstream service using `nc`. - which send request to the upstream service.